metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_local_redirect_policy_v2_manifest.md

 Optional:

-- `address_matcher` (Attributes) AddressMatcher is a tuple {IP, port, protocol} that matches traffic to be redirected. (see [below for nested schema](#nestedatt--spec--redirect_frontend--address_matcher))
+- `address_matcher` (Attributes) AddressMatcher is a tuple {IP, port, protocol} that matches traffic to beredirected. (see [below for nested schema](#nestedatt--spec--redirect_frontend--address_matcher))
-- `service_matcher` (Attributes) ServiceMatcher specifies Kubernetes service and port that matches traffic to be redirected. (see [below for nested schema](#nestedatt--spec--redirect_frontend--service_matcher))
+- `service_matcher` (Attributes) ServiceMatcher specifies Kubernetes service and port that matchestraffic to be redirected. (see [below for nested schema](#nestedatt--spec--redirect_frontend--service_matcher))

 <a id="nestedatt--spec--redirect_frontend--address_matcher"></a>
 ### Nested Schema for `spec.redirect_frontend.address_matcher`

 Required:

-- `ip` (String) IP is a destination ip address for traffic to be redirected.
-Example: When it is set to '169.254.169.254', traffic destined to '169.254.169.254' is redirected.
+- `ip` (String) IP is a destination ip address for traffic to be redirected.Example:When it is set to '169.254.169.254', traffic destined to'169.254.169.254' is redirected.
-- `to_ports` (Attributes List) ToPorts is a list of destination L4 ports with protocol for traffic to be redirected.
-When multiple ports are specified, the ports must be named.
-Example: When set to Port: '53' and Protocol: UDP, traffic destined to port '53' with UDP protocol is redirected. (see [below for nested schema](#nestedatt--spec--redirect_frontend--address_matcher--to_ports))
+- `to_ports` (Attributes List) ToPorts is a list of destination L4 ports with protocol for trafficto be redirected.When multiple ports are specified, the ports must be named.Example:When set to Port: '53' and Protocol: UDP, traffic destined to port '53'with UDP protocol is redirected. (see [below for nested schema](#nestedatt--spec--redirect_frontend--address_matcher--to_ports))

 <a id="nestedatt--spec--redirect_frontend--address_matcher--to_ports"></a>
 ### Nested Schema for `spec.redirect_frontend.address_matcher.to_ports`